Power Utility Maximization with Expert Opinions at Fixed Arrival Times in a Market with Hidden Gaussian Drift: Numerical Results

 In this subsection we present for the case of power utility solutions to the control problem \eqref{Wertfkt_H}.
 In particular we analyze the value functions $V^H(t,m)$ and the associated optimal decision rules $\Pi^H(t,m)$ for the different information regimes $H$.
 They are given in Theorems \ref{kandidate_full}, \ref{Kandidate_diffusion} and \ref{backward_recursion_II} for $H=F$, $R,J$ and $Z$, respectively.
 We recall relation \eqref{Value_Orig_RiskSens} saying that the solution of the original problem of maximizing expected power utility can be obtained from $V^H$ by the relation $\mathcal{V}_0^H(x_0)=\frac{x_0^\theta}{\theta} \valuefkt^{H}(0,m_0)$.
 For $H=F$ the relation also holds true if the initial value $m_0$ of the conditional mean is replaced by the initial value $\drift_0$ of the drift.

-Figure \ref{value_bild} shows in the upper part the value functions $V^H(t,m)$ for $H=R,Z,J,F$ plotted against time $t$ (left) for a fixed value for the state $m= m^{\ast}=0.05$ and plotted against state $m$ (right) for fixed time $t=t^\ast=0.15$.
+Figure \ref{value_bild} shows in the upper part the value functions $V^H(t,m)$ for $H=R,Z,J,F$ plotted against time $t$ (left) for a fixed value for the drift estimate $m= m^{\ast}=0.05$ and plotted against $m$ (right) for fixed time $t=t^\ast=0.22$.
 The lower panels show the corresponding decision rules $\Pi^H(t,m)$ for the partially informed investors.

-For the value functions we can observe that they decay for increasing time $t$ reaching the value $1$ at terminal time $T$ which follows from the definition of the performance criterion in \eqref{Zielfkt_H}.
+For the value functions we can observe that they increase with time $t$ and reach the value $1$ at terminal time $T$ which follows from the definition of the performance criterion in \eqref{Zielfkt_H}.
 The value function of the $Z$-investor exhibits jumps at the information dates.
-The upper right panel illustrates that the value functions are exponentials of a quadratic function of the state $m$.
-For almost all $(t,m)$ the value function of the fully informed investor $V^F(t,m)$ dominates those of the partially observed investors.
-Further, the value functions of the $Z$- and $J$-investor with access to additional information from the expert opinions dominate the value function of $R$-investor observing returns only.
-We note, that these relations do not hold in general except for $t=0$.
+The upper right panel illustrates that the value functions are exponentials of a quadratic function of the drift estimate $m$.
+For almost all $(t,m)$ the value function of the fully informed investor $V^F(t,m)$ is smaller than those of the partially observed investors.
+We recall relation \eqref{Value_Orig_RiskSens} saying that $\mathcal{V}_0^H(x_0)=\theta^{-1}x_0^\theta \valuefkt^{H}(0,m_0)$ and that we work with a negative parameter of the utility function ($\theta=-0.3$).
+Hence, order relations for the maximized expected utilities $\E\left[\utility_{\theta}(X_T^{\pi})\mid \mathcal{F}^H_0\right]$ represented by $\mathcal{V}_0^H$ are reversed to relations for value functions $V^H$.
+Further, the value functions of the $Z$- and $J$-investor with access to additional information from the expert opinions are smaller than the value function of $R$-investor observing returns only.
+We note, that these relations do not hold in general, except for $t=0$.

 The lower plots show the optimal decision rules $\Pi^H(t,m)$ which are given in \eqref{optimal_str_F}, \eqref{opti_stra_power} and \eqref{opti_stra_power_C_det}.
 They are all of the form, see Remark \ref{rem:myopic} and \eqref{opti_stra_general},